Imagine if you could make one simple tweak to your coaching website, and you start getting more clients through it.

 Otherwise blogging is an opportunity cost and you can utilize that time somewhere else.

 You can start with these two suggestions.
-And if you want more, you can contact me whenever you want to go in details of blogging and digital marketing.
+And if you want more, you can contact me whenever you want to go into details of blogging and digital marketing.

 Mobile Version of her Website –